Oregon Car Accident FAQs

 Do I need an Oregon personal injury attorney to represent me or can I deal directly with the insurance company adjusters?

 Answer: There is no simple answer to this complex question.
 The answer depends on many factors such as:

-- Complexity of the accident – a simple fender bender where fault is clear, versus a hit-and-run with serious injuries;
+- The complexity of the accident – a simple fender bender where a fault is clear, versus a hit-and-run with serious injuries;

 - Type of damage – property only, versus bodily injury or wrongful death;

 - Settlement process – negotiate with an insurance adjuster, versus pursue arbitration or litigation with a jury trial;

 - Financial settlement goal – pay for damage to my car, versus recover lost wages and future expenses for medical treatments;